-Staff Responsibilities

-The following teachers will be apprised l of this safety plan and w ill make every effort to implement it successful ly:

-The following administrators and school personnel will be apprised of this safety plan and will make every effort to implement it successfully:

-Any staff who witness or are made aware of any harassing, intimidating or bullying behavior directed toward the student will intervene immediately and will report such behavior to

-Parent/Family Responsibilities

-Parents and other family members agree to monitor and support the student with this Safety Plan, monitor the student's use of technologies, and contact school if the problem persists.
+Sta aff Responsibilities The following teachers will be apprised of this safety plan and will make every effort to implement it successfully: The following administrators and school personnel will be apprised of this safety plan and will make every effort to implement it successfully: Any staff who witness or are made aware of any harassing, intimidating or bullying behavior directed toward the student will intervene immediately and will report such behavior to Pa rent/Family Responsibilities Parents and other family members agree to monitor and support the student with this Safety Plan, monitor the student's use of technologies, and contact school if the problem persists.
 The school will immediately report any harassing, intimidating or bullying behavior which it is made aware of to the student 's parents.
 The school will meet with the parents [date or frequency] to discuss and review this plan.
 Parents are welcome to contact the school at any time to check on the effectiveness of the plan.

-Student Responsibilities

-The student will make reasonable attempts not have face-to-face contact or online contact with the aggressor while this plan is in effect.
+Stu ident Responsibilities The student will make reasonable attempts not have face-to-face contact or online contact with the aggressor while this plan is in effect.
 The student will report any breach of this plan, on or off school grounds, to his/her parents, designated point of contact, or other teacher/staff person immediately.

-Counselor Responsibilities

-The school will perform a functional behavior assessment of the student to determine if the student needs additional services to help him/her improve social skills, better engage in conflict resolution, and/or effectively problem solve during emergency situations.
+Co unselor Responsibilities The school will perform a functional behavior assessment of the student to determine if the student needs additional services to help him/her improve social skills, better engage in conflict resolution, and/or effectively problem solve during emergency situations.

 The student will meet with the school counselor to discuss ways he/she will react and deal with conflict and emergency situations in the future, including where the student should go, who they should talk to, and what strategies they can employ.

-B. INTERVENTIONS

-Point of Contact and Trusted Peers:

-Mr./Ms./Mx will be designated as the student's primary point of contact (trusted adult) on staff.
+B. Interventions Poi int of Contact and Trusted Peers: Mr./Ms./Mx will be designated as the student's primary point of contact (trusted adult) on staff.
 The primary point of contact will be responsible for checking in with the student on a [daily/weekly/biweekly] basis to ensure the safety plan is working.
 The student in NOT responsible for locating or making contact with the staff member.
 Conversations should occur in a private location.
 The student is responsible for checking in with the primary point of contact to ensure the safety plan is working.
-The student is working.
-The student will report to the primary point of contact to ensure the safety plan is working.
-The student will report to the primary point of contact's office/classroom at [time and dates].
-Mr./Ms./Mx is designated as the student's backup point of contact.
-The backup point of contact has all the same responsibilities as the primary point of contact when that person is absent or unavailable.
-The primary point of contact is responsible for informing the backup point of contact when they are absent.
-The student can request to meet with the primary point of contact at any time if he/she feels unsafe.
-If the primary point of contact is not available the student will either be able to meet with the backup point of contact or The school and/or student have identified the following students as trusted peers: Cla ssroom Times: The student's schedule will be changed in the following ways (attach new schedule) The following teachers will keep the student and his/her aggressor separated in the classroom and during class activities: The student will be seated near one or more of their trusted peers in all classes.
+The student will report to the primary point of contact's office/classroom at The school and/or student have identified the following students as trusted peers: Cla assroom Times: The student's schedule will be changed in the following ways (attach new schedule) The following teachers will keep the student and his/her aggressor separated in the classroom and during class activities: The student will be seated near one or more of their trusted peers in all classes.
 Teachers will address any bullying, intimidation, harassment and/or retaliation immediately and will report such conduct to as soon as possible.